aiplanethub/5-week_Data_Science_Bootcamp/week-3/167-Day 3: Simple Linear Regression.md

 * **How do you find "m" and "b"?**
-  * b is easy: just see where the line crosses the Y axis.&#x20;
+  * b is easy: see where the line crosses the Y axis.&#x20;
   * m (the Slope) needs some calculation:
   ![image.png](https://dphi-live.s3.amazonaws.com/media_uploads/image_54812abaaa8c4fdfbfae7de61caee219.png)

 ### Synonyms Recap

-Too many synonyms to memorise?
-Let me put them all down at one place for better understanding:
+Too many synonyms to memorize?
+Let me put them all down in one place for better understanding:

 * Variables = Features
 * Input Variables = Attributes = Predictor = Independent Variables